Spheroman/ThingRanker/README.md

 # ThingRanker
-Rank things using a pairwise competition with Glicko-2
+Rank things using a pairwise competition with Bayesian Elo Ratings
 ## Database
 So the app has 1 preset table and will make more tables as they are needed.
 Here's an explanation of them: <br> <br>
-comps table:
+This is the comps table, it stores a list of all the different comps along with their options and setup settings, including their name and unique ID.
 <table>
   <tr>
     <td>id</td><td>name</td><td>time</td><td>updated</td><td>started</td>